 - Estonia, France and Italy provide police data on all injuries but do not distinguish between slightly and seriously injured.
 Instead, France and Italy provide hospital-based data on MAIS3+.
 Estonia uses hospital data to determine how long the person remained in hospital.

-- For Ireland, Latvia and Malta the missing value for 2022 was imputed with the last known value in the series.
+Iceland is not included in the figure because the number of serious injuries is very low.
+For Ireland, Latvia and Malta the missing value for 2022 was imputed with the last known value in the series.